Empty homes and Property guardian schemes

-If you're an empty home owner or concerned about an empty home in your neighbourhood, then this page will give you some initial ideas about how to bring a property back into use or who to report an empty home to.
+If you're an empty home owner or concerned about an empty home in your neighbourhood, then this page will give you some initial ideas and tips about how to bring a house back into use or who to report an empty home to.
+It will also give you information about vacant property guardian schemes in Scotland.

 Reporting an empty home